SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

     * Value types vs reference types?
     * Functions are first-class citizens in Swift (but not polymorphic functions)?
     * Type attributes?
 (Some attributes apply to types only; some apply to declarations only)

+..
+Don't talk about materializable types.

+..
+Type inference behavior -- talk about how it happens at expression level and list/describe the places where you can omit a type or part of a type.
+(For example, you can write ``var x = 10`` and it will know that it's an Int.)

+..
+Avoid talking about "strong" vs "weak" typing in favor of discussion of type safety.
+Much of that discussion belongs in the guide in introductory materials -- once you have that information, the decisions made here will just make sense.
+It's a staticly typed language with some dynamic features.
+Again, the umbrella static/dynamic discussion doesn't really belong in this document.
+   In the reference, tend towards describing actual behaviors that involve type safety -- we shouldn't have a discussion of type safety and how Swift does it here in the reference.

+..
+Type inheritance will show up here because we need to say when it makes sense and what can inherit what.
+Bring it up as needed, don't devote a lot of prose her to it.
+Likewise with value/reference types.

+..
+Functions -- correct.

+..
+Defining attributes -- some apply only to types and some only to declarations.
+Keep them together in the Declarations chapter because there's some cross-over and shared information -- xref to it as needed.
+If needed, pull it out into its own chapter.
+In some cases (like @objc) we might actually want to scatter that information throughout the book rather than gathering it all up into one long section.

+..
+Fully typed -- langref is trying to talk about fully-typed types.
+In (a, b : Int) the `b : Int` isn't actually a type annotation.
+To get a non-fully typed type you need to be in a pattern matching context like `var (a : Int, b) = (1, 1.5)` where the second half of the tuple hase some type variable instead of a fully typed type.
+Likewise `var a : Dictionary = ["A": 1]` where the type of a is inferred.
+The way you form an expression of tuple type like this is to do something like `(t, 5)` or `(t, _) = (7, 2)` where the 5 or _ picks up type from context.

+..
+The reason for discussing fully typed types is directly related to type inference -- types in a source must be fully typed (as defined here) except in the contexts where type inference is allowed.

 Fully-Typed Expressions and Types